delta-io/delta/PROTOCOL.md

 ## Append-only Tables
 Enablement:
- - If the table is on a Writer Version up to 6, the table property `delta.appendOnly` must be set to `true`.
+ - If the table is on a Writer Version starting from 2 up to 6, the table property `delta.appendOnly` must be set to `true`.
  - If the table is on Writer Version 7, the feature `appendOnly` must exist in the table `protocol`'s `writerFeatures`, and the table property `delta.appendOnly` must be set to `true`.

 When enabled:
  - New log entries MUST NOT change or remove data from the table.
  - New log entries may rearrange data (i.e. `add` and `remove` actions where `dataChange=false`).

-To remove the append-only restriction, the table property `delta.appendOnly` must be set to `false`.
+To remove the append-only restriction, the table property `delta.appendOnly` must be set to `false`, or it must be removed.

 ## Column Invariants
 Enablement:
- - If the table is on a Writer Version up to 6, Column Invariants is enabled when column metadata contains required keys.
+ - If the table is on a Writer Version starting from 2 up to 6, Column Invariants are always enabled.
  - If the table is on Writer Version 7, the feature `columnInvariants` must exist in the table `protocol`'s `writerFeatures`.

 When enabled: